 Your goal is always to have your child produce the correct response independently.
 If you have more than one person working with your child it is important everyone knows what level of prompting you are using.
 This ties in to taking data.
 If you have four individuals working with your child and three of them are getting a 40% correct rate, while the fourth is getting 90%, it could be that the fourth person is using a stronger prompt than the others.

-Decide (beforehand) how much prompting is needed if there is no experience with the skill, start with the strongest prompt (for example, hand-over-hand).
-Prompts should always be as weak as possible.
-They should be faded as quickly as possible, to avoid “prompt dependency”.
+Decide (beforehand) how much prompting is needed if there is no experience with the skill, start with the highest prompt level (for example, hand-over-hand).
+You should always use the least intrusive but most effective prompts where possible.
+Prompts should be faded as quickly as possible, to avoid “prompt dependency”.
 It should always be clear to all therapists involved what the prompt level is every day.
 This is one of the items you would be discussing at your regular staff meetings.

-Once part of a skill is mastered, it is reviewed regularly.
-When the entire skill is mastered, it goes into maintenance, which is performed as often as your child needs it.
+Once a skill is mastered, it should be revisited regularly.
+When the entire program is mastered, it goes into maintenance, and maintenance programs are reviewed as often as your child needs.
 Some children require maintenance once or twice per week, others only need it monthly.

-When teaching life-skills (like tooth-brushing), generalization happens naturally.
+When teaching life-skills (like brushing teeth), generalization happens naturally.
 After all, your child will be brushing his or her teeth at least twice per day in a natural setting.
 You may be surprised at how quickly the skill will be taught and generalized in this setting.